When an Agent Handles the Release

 An attorney in fact to whom the money due on a mortgage or deed of trust is paid may execute the release provided for in this article.
 Such acknowledgment of satisfaction or deed of release, duly acknowledged and recorded, showing the docket and page or recording number, releases the mortgage or deed of trust and revests in the mortgagor or person who executed the deed of trust, or his legal representatives, all title to the property affected by the mortgage or deed of trust.

 A.R.S. § 33-708The release must reference the recording information for the original mortgage or deed of trust.
-Once properly acknowledged (typically notarized) and recorded with the county recorder, it has the same legal effect as if the lender signed it directly.
+A notary typically acknowledges the document before the county recorder records it.

 Relevance to Estate Settlement